-We have executed a term sheet with KeyBank NA for a proposed new revolving credit facility with a borrowing capacity of \$60.0 million.
+KeyBank National Association and KeyBanc Capital Markets, Inc. have provided a commitment for a proposed new revolving credit facility with a borrowing capacity of \$60.0 million.
 We expect to have the credit facility in place concurrently with, or shortly following, the completion of this offering and the Acquisition Transactions.
-It is anticipated that all or some of the properties in the Acquisition Portfolio will comprise the borrowing base that will secure borrowings under the credit facility.
-We expect to use the proposed revolving credit facility for additional property acquisitions, working capital requirements and other general corporate purposes.
+It is anticipated that all or some of the properties in the Acquisition Portfolio will comprise the borrowing base that will secure borrowings under the proposed revolving credit facility.
+We expect to use approximately \$32.0 million under the proposed revolving credit facility to pay a portion of the purchase price for the Acquisition Portfolio and the remaining approximately \$28.0 million of borrowing capacity for additional property acquisitions, working capital requirements and other general corporate purposes.